Borderline Personality Disorder

 (Because these symptoms in and of themselves do not always indicate the presence of borderline personality disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.)

-Lifeskills South Florida offers evidenced-based treatment modalities, such as Dialectical Behavioral Therapy (DBT), to treat borderline personality disorder.
+Lifeskills South Florida offers evidence-based treatment modalities, such as Dialectical Behavioral Therapy (DBT), to treat borderline personality disorder.
 We offer a 13-week DBT skills training program, which uses a combination of psychotherapy techniques, education, and individual and group psychotherapy to support the patient’s progress.
 Some studies have shown that DBT has reduced the frequency of self-harm and the intensity of suicidal thinking.

 In addition to DBT, patients diagnosed with borderline personality disorder, benefit best from a combination of the following treatments: